 In 2014 and 2013, SMC transferred certain investment properties with a carrying amount of P46.4 million and P386.8 million, respectively, to Property and Equipment account, while ZTC transferred investment properties with carrying amount of P5.2 million to Real Estate Inventories account in 2013 (see Notes 10 and 11).

 13. OTHER ASSETS

-The composition of these accounts as of December 31 is shown below.
+The composition of these accounts is shown below.